 Stores with familiar food – The British Butchers, Overseas Supermarkets, Costaless U.K. Foods Bena Vista

-English bars and restaurants – The Robin Hood bar and Restaurant, Rorry’s bar, Peggotties, Healy’s Irish Bar & Restaurant, Neli G’s and much more.
+English bars and restaurants – The Robin Hood Bar and Restaurant, Rorty’s Bar, Peggotties, Healy’s Irish Bar & Restaurant, Neli G’s, and much more.

-You can find UK property agencies, insurance companies, law firms, handymen and more along the coast.
+You can find property agencies catering to expats, insurance companies, law firms, handymen, and more along the coast.

 What is healthcare like in Estepona?

-The ‘Ambulatorio’ – a state-run medical centre – is located on Avenida Juan Carlos, it has a 24hr emergency wing as well as daytime care.
+The ‘Ambulatorio’ – a state-run medical center – is located on Avenida Juan Carlos.
+It has a 24hr emergency wing as well as daytime care.
 The state hospital for Estepona is Hospital Costa del Sol in Marbella.

 To be eligible for state-run healthcare, you need to be a full-time resident and have a health card.
 There are also multiple options for private and international health insurance.
 To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.

-- Health Insurance In Spain – all you need to know to qualify and register for state-funded healthcare, your private healthcare options, doctors and hospitals in Spain.
+Read our guide on Health Insurance In Spain to understand how to qualify and register for state-funded healthcare and what your private healthcare options are.

 Estepona or Marbella?